There are many different kinds of meditation techniques and they can all be beneficial.

 For people who have trouble sitting still for a regular meditation practice, walking meditation can be very healing.

-There is a very nice mindful walking tool in the positive psychology toolkit for those who would like to explore this more.
+There is a very nice mindful walking article in the positive psychology blog for those who would like to explore this more.

 5. Progressive Muscle Relaxation Meditation